-Recently I realized that this needs to change.
-I will never find what it is I am looking for if I am swimming in so many options I can’t breath.
-I realized that 99 tabs of paper wont matter in any magazine if I don’t have a way of remember what it is I wanted to make when I want to make it.
+Recently, I realized that this needs to change.
+I will never find what it is I am looking for if I am swimming in so many options that I can't breath.
+99 tabs of paper wont matter in any magazine if I don't have a way of remembering what it is I wanted to make when I want to make it.

 So my latest organization plan has been to flip through magazines in my down time ripping out any recipes that I really really feel are worth keeping.
-After that I recycle the rest of the magazine, then I organize the recipes – Sweet, Savory, App, Yeast, you get the idea in corresponding folders.
-Then I write on the front of the folders for each the ones I feel need to be made immediately.
+After that I recycle the rest of the magazine, then I organize the recipes - Sweet, Savory, App, Yeast - you get the idea, in corresponding folders.
+Then I write on the front of the folders for each of the ones I feel need to be made immediately.

-I know this is the most exciting post in the world isn’t it.
-But, so far my new method has been effective at getting rid of a ton of magazine clutter (I don’t know if I’ll ever have the guts to just rip recipes out of my actual cookbooks – though it’s starting to not sound like a bad idea).
+This is the most exciting post in the world, isn't it?
+But so far, my new method has been effective at getting rid of a ton of magazine clutter.
+I don't know if I'll ever have the guts to just rip recipes out of my actual cookbooks, though it's starting to sound like a good idea.

 It's not a big deal, I still love the magazine and will continue to try new recipes from it's pages - it just lost a little of the 'Disney Magic' for me.

 What hasn't lost anything for me is this recipe for sage-walnut butter sauce.
 It's as wonderful as riding your favorite roller coaster, twice in a row - without a waiting line.